-- Reference letter upon meeting time commitment and successful completion of position
+Reference letter upon meeting time commitment and successful completion of position

-- Organic, fair-trade coffee and tea as needed!
+Organic, fair-trade coffee and tea as needed!

-- Invitations to lunch and learns
+Invitations to ongoing lunch and learns

 Be part of DSF’s mission to protect the diversity of nature and our quality of life